Castcs/hpc/hw1/README.md

 ## Compiling

 Once your build is configured, you can actually compile by running `make` from the build directory.
+If anything went wrong, or if changes were made you may need to run "make clean"

 ```
 student@login04:~/hw1/build> make